Causality Constraints on Black Hole Thermodynamics in Nonlinear Electrodynamics: Acknowledgment

 \section{Acknowledgment}

 The work of YA is supported by the Center of Innovations for Sustainable Quantum AI (JST Grant Number JPMJPF2221).
 TN is supported in part by JSPS KAKENHI Grant No. JP22H01220 and MEXT KAKENHI Grant No. JP21H05184 and No. JP23H04007.
-MM is supported by JSPS Postdoctoral Fellowships for Research in Japan (Standard) No. P23774.
+MM is supported by JSPS Postdoctoral Fellowships for Research in Japan (Standard) No. P23774 and by the French National Research Agency (ANR) under Grant ANR-24-CE92-0076 (BoLaCo).
 KY is supported by JST SPRING, Grant Number JPMJSP2108 and by a research encouragement grant from the Iwanami Fūjukai.